nr-uturkarslan/newrelic-java-docker/README.md

 The goal is to pack this app into a Docker container with New Relic and observe its behavior in New Relic UI per making calls to its endpoint.

-# Steps
+# Setup

 ## Download New Relic agent files

+The minimal necessary files are `newrelic.jar` and `newrelic.yml` which can be found in the applications root folder (`/demo/newrelic/`) in this repo.

-The New Relic Java APM can be downloaded as follows:
+These files can also be downloaded as follows:

 `curl -O https://download.newrelic.com/newrelic/java-agent/newrelic-agent/current/newrelic-java.zip`

-Within the zip file, the `newrelic.jar` and `newrelic.yml` files are to be found.
-These files should be put into the same folder.
-In this demo they are to be found in the applications root folder (`/demo/newrelic/`).
+**Important**: The `newrelic.yml` file should be put into the same folder as the `newrelic.jar` file so that it can find it in the runtime!

 ## Create a Dockerfile

 There are multiple ways to build a Docker image for a Java application.
-Wihtin this demo, everything from building to running the application is accomplished within the Dockerfile.
+Wihtin this demo, everything from building to running the application is accomplished with Docker.

+Thereby no JDK, JRE or Maven is required to be installed on the host on which the `docker build` and `docker run` commands are executed.

 ### Build the app with a base JDK image
 ```